 - Integrated sensor-actuator-controller units.

 This is a mostly standard kit for a capable, collaborative mobile robot these days, which means that the magic is going to come primarily from ARMAR’s software.
-The prototype of the robot presented last week is really just the start: As you can see from the end of the video, ARMAR doesn’t yet seemed to have reached the point where it can grasp objects reliably.
-The SecondHands vision for what the robot will be able to accomplish by 2020 (helping out with real maintenance tasks inside an operating Ocado warehouse) may seem optimistic, but there’s nothing wrong with that— goals like these that involve stretching technology until it breaks have proven to be one of the most effective ways of advancing practical robotics, and they’re definitely some of the most fun to watch.
+The prototype of the robot presented last week is really just the start: As you can see from the end of the video, ARMAR doesn’t yet seem to have reached the point where it can grasp objects reliably.
+The SecondHands vision for what the robot will be able to accomplish by 2020 (helping out with real maintenance tasks inside an operating Ocado warehouse) may seem optimistic, but there’s nothing wrong with that—goals like these that involve stretching technology until it breaks have proven to be one of the most effective ways of advancing practical robotics, and they’re definitely some of the most fun to watch.

 [ SecondHands ]